it3049c-fall22-henderson/online-portfolio-ColinMaxwell2001/README.md

 - [x] Pull request is submitted.
 (3 points)

 <!--- Update the following line with your grade --->
-I should get (20) out of 20 on this assignment.
+I should get (19) out of 20 on this assignment.

 ## Self-Reflection:
 I had trouble with the staging aspect of the assignment, but now I beleive I know how to successfully stage commits.
 I have never staged commits before, so this was a good learning experience to practice that.
+I am not entirely sure if I staged the commits correctly which is why I did not give myself a 20/20.
+I also had a little trouble setting up Github pages but I was able to figure it out eventually.

 ### How long it took me to finish this?
 2-3 hours with breaks in between